jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 .. image:: ../_static/ISIKHNAS/007.png
    :align: center

-Save your new layer as *'Sul_sthn_cases* and add it to your map.
+Save your new layer as *Sul_sthn_cases* and add it to your map.
 If you feel the need, format the colour.

 You can now remove the *cases_gis* layer.